-An important aspect of human cognition is the sequential integration of observations while striving for a consistent mental representation.
+An important aspect of human cognition is the sequential integration of observations while striving for a coherent mental representation.
 Recent research consistently stresses the importance of fast automatic processes for integrating information available at a certain point in time.
-However, it is not clear, how such processes allow for maintaining a consistent and up to date mental representation in the light of new information.
-We compare variants of two methods of modeling sequential information integration with parallel constraint satisfaction models: carrying over results from the previous integration step or decaying input strength of older observations.
-Results of these models for consistent and inconsistent sets of observations are compared to human data from a diagnostic reasoning task.
+However, it is not clear how such processes allow for maintaining a coherent and up to date mental representation in the light of new information.
+We compare variants of two methods of modeling sequential information integration with parallel constraint satisfaction models: (1) carrying over results from the previous integration step and (2) decaying input strength of older observations.
+Results of these models for coherent and incoherent sets of observations are compared to human data from a diagnostic reasoning task.